JesseHill/git-tutorial/README.txt

-# Fixes needed
-git bisect good HASH is bad

-exit 0 in hooks needs to be exit 1

-Explain pack files
-git gc --prune=all

 # Git - Under the Hood
 This tutorial covers a few interesting git topics.
 We'll talk about:
 - .git Folder Contents